Quebec French or Québécois has always been something of a mystery to me.

 A large number of settlers in the colony came from north-western France and while standard French pronunciation has changed over the last 4 centuries, Québécois has not evolved along the same path.

-This is quite a common phenomenon mother and daughter languages or dialects.
-Africaans has developed on a different path to Dutch to become a whole new language.
-Ladino or Judeo-Spanish is another example of a daughter language that retains many of the historical characteristics of the mother language (Spanish in this case).
+This is quite a common phenomenon for mother and daughter languages or dialects.
+For example, Africaans developed on a different path to Dutch and has now become a whole new language.
+Ladino or Judeo-Spanish is another example of a daughter language that has retained many of it’s historical characteristics it’s the mother language (Spanish in this case).

 Today Québécois is considered mutually intelligible with standard French (along the lines of American and British English in terms of differences) and is therefore, not a separate language or a dialect but a regional form of the French language.